- Future Students

 MEET YOUR INSTRUCTORS

-COURSE SUPERVISOR
+COURSE SUPERVISOR AND INSTRUCTOR

 INSTRUCTOR

-Susan is a Senior Lecturer in the Faculty of Education.
+Susan Barber is a Senior Lecturer in the Faculty of Education.
 Her research focuses on teaching and learning through narrative, creative writing and literacy.
 She has explored the impact of artful instructional videos on teacher development; on Indigenous students who seek identities at university on their own terms; and English Language Learners as they deepen their foundational academic literacy, critical thinking skills and expression as global citizens.
 Currently, Susan is investigating how educators can assist new refugees in resettlement in Canada.
 Art is a universal language that facilitates communication in the early stages, especially important for those who are pre-literate in their own language(s) or have experienced trauma, and may return them to a sense of belonging and wellbeing in their new communities.

 INSTRUCTOR